esteinig/dartQC/workshop.md

 ####2.
 Installing DartQC and Dependencies
 ---

+*These instruction work only for Ubuntu, and are incompatible Mac OSX*

 #####DartQC

 Let's get started by opening the command line or Terminal with `Ctrl` + `Alt` + `T`.